oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 ### Deploy Host Agent on VDS

 Two approaches (all-in-one packages for f18, yum install in f19) are provided to deploy Host Agent.
-Install via yum command will be available after oat package is merged in fedora 19 repository(WIP).

 #### Install Fedora for Legacy Boot